 About Save The Bilby Fund

-Save the Bilby Fund was launched on 28 March 1999 by Frank Manthey and Peter McRae to raise money and awareness to help stop the steady decline of bilbies.
+Save the Bilby Fund is a national charity launched on 28 March 1999 by Frank Manthey and Peter McRae to raise money and awareness to help stop the steady decline of bilbies.

 Honesty, integrity, passion, commitment and transparency